Paremata: Recent history

-With the building of the new Paremata Railway Station across the inlet, the locality south of the road and rail bridges took on the name Paremata as well.
-The street along the original shoreline had been known as "The Crescent" for decades, but by the end of the 20th century it was commonly called "Paremata Crescent".
+With the building of the new Paremata railway station south of the inlet, the locality south of the road- and rail-bridges took on the name "Paremata" as well.
+The street along the original western shoreline south of the inlet had been known as "The Crescent" for decades, but by the end of the 20th century it was commonly called "Paremata Crescent".

-The area to the north, which included a subdivision called "Dolly Varden" (named after a Charles Dickens character), is now called Mana because the new Mana Railway Station a little further north was given that name; probably because it is the first point on the rail journey north at which travellers get a view of Mana Island.
-Current maps identify the areas to the north of the road and rail bridges as 'Mana' and the areas to the south as 'Paremata', matching the naming of the railway stations and streets.
-Dolly Varden railway station was renamed Ngatitoa and published in NZ Gazette prior to it being renamed Mana.
-Dolly Varden was so named after James Walkers skiff.
+The area to the north of the bridges, which included a subdivision called "Dolly Varden" (ultimately named after the pretty heroine of Charles Dickens' Barnaby Rudge of 1841), has become known as "Mana" because the new Mana railway station a little further north acquired that name; probably because it is the first point on the rail journey northwards at which travellers get a view of Mana Island.
+Current maps identify the areas to the north of the road- and rail-bridges as 'Mana' and the areas to the south as 'Paremata', matching the naming of the railway stations and streets.
+"Dolly Varden" railway station was renamed "Ngatitoa" and published in the New Zealand Gazette prior to it being renamed "Mana".
+Dolly Varden was so named after James Walker's skiff.

-By the start of the 21st century, several members of the Ngāti Toa iwi had served on the Porirua City Council, and the whole locality around the Ngatitoa Domain had become a busy suburb and fishing base with housing and commerce.
-A new suburb, Papakōwhai, has grown on the hills to the south, while the large suburb of Whitby has developed to the east, with its main access via from the Paremata Roundabout.
+By the start of the 21st century, several members of the Ngāti Toa iwi had served on the Porirua City Council, and the whole locality around the Ngatitoa Domain had become a busy suburb and fishing-base with housing and commerce.
+A new suburb, Papakōwhai, has grown on the hills to the south of Paremata, while the large suburb of Whitby has developed to the east, with its main access via from the Paremata Roundabout.

-In August 2004, a new road bridge was opened for northbound traffic, allowing southbound traffic to use both lanes of the old bridge.
-This is part of an ongoing project by Transit New Zealand to solve congestion issues and improve safety of motorists, pedestrians and local residents accessing SH 1 from side-roads and driveways.
-By July 2006 a series of traffic lights had been installed along Mana Esplanade, along with two transit lanes.
-A second feeder roundabout had been constructed on SH 58 allowing easier access to Whitby.
+In August 2004, a new road-bridge opened for northbound traffic, allowing southbound traffic to use both lanes of the old bridge.
+This formed part of an ongoing project by Transit New Zealand to address congestion issues and to improve safety of motorists, pedestrians and other local residents accessing SH 1 from side-roads and driveways.
+By July 2006 a series of traffic-lights had been installed along Mana Esplanade, along with two transit lanes.
+A second feeder-roundabout had been constructed on SH 58, allowing easier access to Whitby.

-The SH 1 route through Paremata was renumbered on 7 December 2021, due to SH 1 being shifted to the Transmission Gully Motorway.
+The SH 1 route through Paremata was renumbered on 7 December 2021, due to SH 1 switching to use the Transmission Gully Motorway.

 Demographics

-Paremata statistical area covers 1.61 km2.
+Paremata statistical area covers 1.61 km2 and includes Mana.
 It had an estimated population of as of with a population density of people per km^{2}.